TFG Webmaster

 Best boba

 passion of mine.
-(Plus, I had to be able to defend myself just in case some bloke decided to pick a fight with me after I
+Also worth noting, I had to be able to defend myself in case some bloke decided to pick a fight with me after I

-whooped 'em in SF2.)
+whooped 'em in SF2 or X-Men vs. Street Fighter.
 When I was a kid, my dad would occasionally "silently watch" (in his words) from

-a distance while I played fighting games at the arcades.
+a distance while I played fighting games at certain arcades.
 He told me he

 was concerned a few times